Revisiting Multivariate Time Series Forecasting with Missing Values: Experiment

 \subsection{Main Results}

-The average performance comparisons between baselines and \MODEL across four datasets are presented in \cref{tab:MainExp_avg_Transposed}, with full results in \cref{app:Full_Exp} and more missing patterns performance comparison in \cref{fig:MissingPattern,app:Full_Exp_Missing_Pattern}.
+The average performance comparisons are reported in ~\cref{tab:MainExp_avg_Transposed,tab:MainExp_avg_Transposed_new6}, with full results and additional missing-pattern evaluations provided in App.~\ref{app:Full_Exp} and~\cref{fig:MissingPattern}.
 We denote out-of-memory and improvement as OOM and IMP, respectively.
 Based on these results, we summarize our observations~(\textbf{Obs.}) as follows:

-\textbf{Obs. \ding{182}: \MODEL demonstrates superior performance improvement in MTSF-M tasks.} As shown in \cref{tab:MainExp_avg_Transposed,tab:MainExp_Transposed,fig:MissingPattern,app:Full_Exp_Missing_Pattern}, \MODEL achieves the lowest MAE and MSE across all 4 datasets and 3 missing patterns, with substantial improvements.
+\textbf{Obs. \ding{182}: \MODEL demonstrates superior performance improvement in MTSF-M tasks.} Overall, \MODEL consistently improves forecasting accuracy over strong baselines across diverse datasets and missing-value settings.
 Specifically, \MODEL reduces the MAE by over 18\% on ETTh1 and over 13\% on PEMS-BAY compared to the strongest baseline.
 We attribute this improvement to our model's design, which integrates patch embedding, unified-variate attention, and consistency regularization under the IB principle, thus enabling \MODEL to effectively filter noise from incomplete data while preserving essential predictive signals.

 \textbf{Obs. \ding{183}: Modern MTSF models have surpassed specialized models, and applying imputation to them is often detrimental.} Our experiments show that recent MTSF models (e.g., PatchTST), when applied directly to partially observed data, consistently outperform methods designed specifically for missing values (e.g., BiTGraph).
 Moreover, we find that applying an explicit imputation step to these modern models is often harmful; their performance on partially observed data is frequently superior to that of their two-stage variants, which use a pre-trained imputer (e.g., TimesNet).
 For example, PatchTST has an average $0.324$ MAE while its variant has a worse average $0.386$ MAE on the ETTh1 dataset.
 These phenomena suggest that imputation without direct ground-truth supervision can introduce erroneous values.
 This, in turn, distorts the underlying data distribution and corrupts variate correlations, ultimately degrading forecasting performance.